ScoreBoardMac/scoreboardmac.github.io/README.md

-# ScoreBoard for sport stream
+# Scoreboard with statistics for sports broadcasts
 **A simple statistics utility for streaming live sports games in OBS or Wirecast on MacOS.**

 Scoreboard to improve your sports streams on OBS, Wirecast, Streamlabs and more.
 It will help you easily display statistics over the online broadcast of sports games.